🔗 What is internal linking in SEO? (Direct answer)

 | Page is a duplicate of another page | Set a canonical tag pointing to the primary version, or 301 redirect the duplicate to the primary.
 Add internal links to the primary version only. |

-Crawl budget is simply how many pages Googlebot will crawl on your site in a given period.
+Crawl budget is how many pages Googlebot will crawl on your site in a given period.
 Your internal links directly determine how that budget gets distributed — pages with more internal links receive more crawl attention; pages with fewer receive less.
+For the full picture beyond internal links, see the crawl budget optimisation guide.

-Pages that you update frequently (news, product pages, pricing) should receive more internal links to signal to Googlebot that they change often and deserve frequent re-crawling.
-Add these pages to your main navigation, link to them from your homepage, and reference them in contextual links across your content.
+- Prioritise crawl frequency for important pages.
+Pages you update frequently (news, product pages, pricing) should receive more internal links to signal to Googlebot that they change often and deserve frequent re-crawling.
+Add these to your main navigation, link from your homepage, and reference them in contextual links across your content.

+- Reduce crawl waste on low-value pages.
 Tag pages, parameter URLs, paginated archives, and thin filter pages can consume crawl budget without ranking value.
-Use noindex tags, canonical tags, and robots.txt rules to prevent Googlebot from wasting crawl resources on these pages.
-Reduce internal links pointing to low-value pages — every link to a low-value page is equity and crawl budget diverted from high-value pages.
+Use noindex tags, canonical tags, and robots.txt to prevent Googlebot from wasting crawl resources on these pages.
+Reduce internal links to low-value pages.

+- Accelerate new content discovery.
 When you publish a new article, add 5+ internal links from existing, frequently-crawled pages within 24 hours.
-This creates immediate crawl paths to the new content and signals to Googlebot that the content exists.
 Pages with strong internal link connections are typically discovered and indexed within 24–48 hours; orphaned pages may take weeks or never be discovered at all.

 11. Click Depth: Why Every Page Should Be Within 3 Clicks

 Click depth is the number of clicks it takes to reach a page from your homepage.
 Pages at depth 1 (directly linked from the homepage) receive the most link equity and crawl priority.
-Pages at depth 2 receive less.
 Pages buried at depth 4+ receive significantly less equity and are crawled less frequently.

 12. How Many Internal Links Should a Page Have?

 There's no fixed maximum, but here are sensible guidelines that balance SEO value with readability.
-A Zyppy SEO study found that the pages getting the highest click volumes tend to have between 40 and 44 total internal links — though that largely reflects hub and pillar pages, not standard blog posts.
-The right number really depends on page type and how long the content is.
+A Zyppy SEO study found that pages getting the highest click volumes tend to have between 40 and 44 total internal links — though that largely reflects hub and pillar pages, not standard blog posts.

 |---|---|---|